Administrator at the Nissan Institute of Japanese Studies

 I am responsible for maintaining and developing the Institute’s Canvas; Website and Social Media sites.
 I oversee general building matters – reporting defects and following up on them; taking responsibility for health and safety and security matters.
 I am the Fire Marshal for the Institute and have been trained in the use of firefighting equipment, I have passed a course on Emergency First Aid at Work and I am also trained in the use of the Automated External Defibrillation equipment.

-I have completed 25 years’ service at the University and 20 years at the Nissan Institute.
+I have completed over 25 years’ service at the University with over 20 years of them at the Nissan Institute.

 And when I have done all of the above on a daily basis I like to go home and spend time with my horse Charlie.